knlowman/Kd-sensitivity-analysis/README.md

-# CM2G-analysis
+# Kd-sensitivity-analysis
-Python functions for analyzing CM2G output.
+Python functions and Jupyter notebooks for analyzing results of a sensitivity study on the impacts of the vertical distribution of diapycnal diffusivity.
+The model is a modified version of CM2G, using 1-deg MOM6 and SIS2.